By State

 Step 1 – Select the Agent

-The taxpayer (principal) can nominate anyone to act as their representative, as long as the agent is of sound mind and is an adult over the age of eighteen (18).
-A principal will most likely appoint one (1) of the following individuals:
+The taxpayer (principal) can nominate anyone to act as their representative, as long as the agent is of sound mind and is an adult over the age of 18.
+Taxpayers typically appoint one of the following individuals:

 - Tax attorney